 Spokesperson Pat Garrett told me the governor’s campaign has received only one check from the Schmetts, for $100 on May 15.
 “This contribution will be returned.”

 I didn’t realize you could co-host a Republican fundraiser without writing a check.
 Was Garrett sure another $150 hadn’t come in on August 28?
 I mentioned that the donation might appear in the records as coming from Connie Russell, who lives at 10141 Lincoln in Clive.
 Garrett was certain: “the campaign has received a single check from the Schmetts, $100 on 5/15/17.”
+(MARCH 2018 UPDATE: Documents provided in response to a records request indicate Connie Schmett wrote a check to the Reynolds campaign that “was never cashed.”)

 I then looked for confirmation that Connie Schmett gave Ernst $100 on May 25.
 Though state and county candidates don’t have to file campaign finance reports until January 2018, federal candidates must file quarterly.